brianjpetersen/when/README.md

 # when

-A thoughtful API for date and time manipulation in Python.
+When is Pythonic API for date and time manipulation in Python.
+It is MIT licensed.

+## Features